peterdri/ece-communications-labs/_ece450/lab1/impulse-rrc-shaping.md

 For this section, the deliverables are:

-- the answer to two deliverable questions,
+- the answers to two deliverable questions,
 - a dataset for later use in this lab.

 ---